mariadolores06/Weather-Dashboard/README.md

 ## Usage
 In order to use the Weather Dashboard the user must input a city name or click on a previously searched city.
 This allows the user to view the citys current weather and the five day forecast.

-Access the App here:
+Access the App here: https://mariadolores06.github.io/Weather-Dashboard/

 ## Credits
 N/A

 ## License
-N/A
+MIT